Ugenteraan/gRPC-image-streaming/README.md

 ## Server

-To test this project, run :
+To test this project, run these two commands below in two different terminals.

 ```bash
   python server_grpc.py